Course Information

 At AS level, you will study the relationships between culture, families and wealth, as well as education, health and methods for investigating sociology.

 Throughout the course, you will learn to critically investigate and challenge assumptions about society.
-You will also learn about the tools and methods sociologists use, including statistical analysis, questionnaires, interviews and observation.
+You will also operate the tools and methods sociologists use, including statistical analysis, questionnaires, interviews and observation.

 Your tutor will support your progress as you complete the modules, tracking your understanding of the core concepts through tutor-marked assignments as well as providing valuable feedback.